-Course Title: Latin II Grade: 10
+Course Title: Latin II/Latin II Pre-Honors

+Grade: 10

 Texts Used: Cambridge Latin Course.
-Units 3 & 44th edition; The Millionaire's Dinner Party, Cena
+Units 3 & 4 4th edition

+The Millionaire's Dinner Party MG Balme, text adapted from Cena Trimalchionis,

-Trimalchonis
+Petronius's Satyricon .

+Pliny, Epistulae .

+Cicero, ad Catilinam vocab and commentary by Geoffrey Steadman

 Latin II is the second course in a four-year language sequence.
 As Latin I concentrated on acquiring and memorizing Latin grammar, Latin II focuses on sharpening and enhancing the students' knowledge of grammar and syntax.
-This course introduces students to complex grammatical and syntactical structure.
+This course introduces students to complex grammatical and syntactical structures.
 An integral part of this course is derivative and cultural studies which enhance the students' knowledge of the Latin language and Roman culture as well as provide insight into their own language and society.
 By the end of this course, the students should be able to understand most of the complex grammar and syntax of

 Latin.
-Additionally, they will have learned all of the verbal moods and tenses.
-They will begin reading and translating Latin text written by native writers.
-Students will continue to compose Latin sentences and should be able to write paragraph length compositions.
+They begin reading and translating Latin text written by native writers.
+Students continue to compose Latin sentences and should be able to write paragraph length composition.

-- Passive Voice: present, imperfect, perfect and pluperfect passive indicative, review and finish subjunctive clauses, and impersonal verbs. - Ablative case uses: functions of Ablative and Accusative cases, and the Ablative Absolute. - Syntax: Deponent verbs, more gerundives, Future Active Participle and review of participles. - Future & Future Perfect Active Indicative and Passive. - Oratio Obliqua, indirect Statement: Present, Perfect, Future infinitives active and passive. - Subjunctive tenses: Present, Imperfect Subjunctive, Perfect (active & passive forms.)
+- Passive Voice: present, imperfect, perfect and pluperfect passive indicative, review and finish subjunctive clauses, and impersonal verbs. - Ablative case uses: functions of Ablative and Accusative cases, and the Ablative Absolute. - Syntax: Deponent verbs, review gerundives, Future Active Participle and review of participles. - Future & Future Perfect Active Indicative and Passive. - Oratio Obliqua, indirect Statement: Present, Perfect, Future infinitives active and passive. - Subjunctive tenses: Present, Imperfect Subjunctive, Perfect (active & passive forms.)
 Selections from Martial's epigrams.
 Independent uses of the subjunctive. - Verbal nouns: Supine, Gerundive, Gerund.
-Selections from Ovid's Metamorphoses. - Selections from Pliny's letters: Conditionals and functions of subjunctive "cum clauses" as temporal or causal or adversative. - Selections from Cicero's Pro Caelio: Rhetorical and literary devices.
+Selections from Ovid's Metamorphoses. - Selections from Pliny's letters: Conditionals and functions of subjunctive "cum clauses" as temporal or causal or adversative. - Selections from Cicero's Pro Caelio: Rhetorical and literary devices. - Sight reading passages from Pliny's Epistulae and Cicero's ad Catilinam.

 Students finish learning the fundamentals of Latin grammar and they greatly enhance their translation skills as they begin to read native Latin.
 The central theme in Latin II is food and dining in the Roman world.
-Students will continue to develop reading and listening comprehension skills by reading selections from Cena Trimalchionis a part of Petronius' Satyricon.
+Students continue to develop reading and listening comprehension skills by reading selections from Cena Trimalchionis a part of Petronius' Satyricon.
 The story revolves around a dinner party held at the house of a wealthy freedman.
-Students will prepare sections, annotate, and learn to use commentary.
-Cena will also bring up much discussion about Roman life in the first century CE.
+Students prepare sections, annotate, and learn to use commentary.
+Cena also encourages much discussion about Roman life in the first century CE.

-As part of their Roman cultural studies, the students will participate in the Roman festival of Saturnalia.
+As part of their Roman cultural studies, the students participate in the Roman festival of Saturnalia.
 This festival is a jubilant holiday during which a sumptuous banquet occurs.
-The students will learn about the Roman diet, Saturnalia dishes, and the celebration of this holiday.
-They will prepare food in the Roman custom and share this with their classmates.
+The students learn about the Roman diet, Saturnalia dishes, and the celebration of this holiday.
+They prepare food in the Roman custom and share this with their classmates.
 This project occurs near the end of the 1st semester.

-By the end of this course the students will understand most of the complex Latin grammatical structures and have read some native Latin.
-Students should be prepared to read both native Latin prose and poetry in Honors Latin III.
+By the end of this course the students understand most of the complex Latin grammatical structures and have read native Latin by Petronius, Pliny, and Cicero.
+Students should be prepared to read both native Latin prose and poetry in LatinIII/Honors Latin III.